arl/dirtree/README.md

 Dirtree
 ========

-Dirtree recursively walks a directory structure and prints one line per file, plus additional information such as directory, file size and a CRC-32 hash of its content for quick comparison.
-This is mostly useful for quickly checking the differences between 2 directory structures, in tests for example.
+Dirtree recursively walks a directory structure and prints one line per file.
+Its output is mostly useful for quickly checking the differences between 2 directory structures, in tests for example.

 ```go
 ls, err := dirtree.Print(root, dirtree.ModeAll)